Erich Dublon: Immigration policies

-SS St. Louis
+MS St. Louis

-The SS St. Louis departed for Cuba on May 13, 1939.
+The MS St. Louis departed for Cuba on May 13, 1939.
 A detailed record of Erich Dublon's experience on the voyage survives through a travel diary later recovered by a family friend, Peter Heiman, who successfully emigrated from Erfurt to the United States.

 Dublon's diary described the initially optimistic atmosphere on board.
 The ship's comfortable accommodations, quality food, and recreational activities created a sense of hope among the passengers, including the Dublon family, who looked forward to beginning a new life.
 He also noted a sense of solidarity as the family reconnected with other emigrants from Erfurt.
 After sixteen days at sea, the St. Louis arrived in Havana, Cuba.

 The ship remained in Havana Harbor while negotiations took place between Cuban authorities and ship representatives regarding the passengers' visas, many of which had been improperly issued.
 The American Jewish Joint Distribution Committee attempted to secure asylum for the refugees in either Cuba or the United States, but these efforts were unsuccessful.
 According to Dublon's diary, confusion and anxiety spread among the passengers as the days passed, and some were unaware that their visas were invalid.
 By the fifth day of waiting, he recorded accounts of passengers who had died by suicide.
 On the seventh day, an announcement was made that entry into Cuba had been denied.

 The St. Louis was escorted out of the harbor by Cuban police boats, with threats of force if it resisted departure.
 The ship then sailed toward Florida in the hope of landing there but was again refused entry.
 On June 10, 1939, the passengers were informed that the ship had no alternative but to return to Europe.
 Dublon's diary entries convey the despair of the passengers upon receiving the news, noting widespread grief and distress on board.